ssom191/AdventureWorks_ProductAnalytics_SQL/README.md

 ---
 ### SQL Methods Used

+SQL was primarily used to explore and validate the underlying transactional data before analysis through the SSAS cube.

+#### Methods
 - Complex Joins (INNER JOIN, self joins for bundle analysis)
 - Aggregations and Profitability Calculations (SUM, AVG, GROUP BY)
-- Conditional Logic using CASE WHEN for Online vs In-Store analysis
 - Revenue, Cost, and Profit Margin calculations
 - Product Bundling Analysis using self joins and transaction pairing
 - Regional and Seasonal Trend Analysis
 - Ranking and sorting high- and low-performing products
-- Multidimensional sales analysis across products, territories, and sales channels

 ---

 ## OLAP Cube & Analysis (SSAS)

-An SSAS cube was created to support dynamic business analysis using:
+An SSAS cube was created to support multidimensional business analysis using:

 - Product hierarchies
 - Time hierarchies
 - Geographic drill-downs
 - Sales channel comparisons

-The OLAP cube included measures such as Sales Revenue, Profit Amount, Profit Margin, Discount Impact, Sales Quantity, and Cost Amount, enabling multidimensional analysis through Excel PivotTables and interactive cube browsing.
+The OLAP cube included measures such as Sales Revenue, Profit Amount, Profit Margin, Discount Impact, Sales Quantity, and Cost Amount, enabling interactive analysis through Excel PivotTables and cube browsing.

+The majority of the business analysis and reporting was performed through the SSAS cube using the “Analyse in Excel” feature.

 ---